mandliya/mandliya.github.io/_posts/2024-11-05-LLM_inference_2.md

 ## Why AI Accelerators?

-If you ever wonder how companies like OpenAI and Google manage to run these massive language models serving millions of users simulataneously, the secret lies in specialized hardware called AI accelerators.
+If you ever wondered how companies like OpenAI and Google manage to run these massive language models serving millions of users  simultaneously, the secret lies in specialized hardware called AI accelerators.
 While traditional CPUs handle general-purpose tasks well, they aren’t optimized for the demands of AI workloads.
 AI accelerators, by contrast, are purpose-built for AI tasks, offering high-speed data access, parallel processing capabilities, and support for low-precision arithmetic.
 By shifting computation to AI accelerators, organizations can achieve significant performance gains and reduce costs, especially when running complex models like LLMs.
 Let’s explore some common types of AI accelerators and their unique advantages for these workloads.

 ## Types of AI Accelerators